dkallen78/math-trainer/README.md

 One source of anxiety seems to be lack of control and the teacher/student dichotomy ([Finlayson, 2014](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.951.7508&rep=rep1&type=pdf)).
 I think this program addresses that by putting all the control in the user's hands.

-> This does call into question something
-I had planned to do: making a mode that was the completion of an instructor task or skill.
+> This does call into question something I had planned to do: making a mode that was the completion of an instructor task or skill.

+One of the coping strategies put forward in this paper was practice.
+I agree this is part of the puzzle as practice increases competence which increases confidence.
+It also ties back into the [Tsui & Mazzocco (2007)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806671/) paper that found students performed better on timed tests after having taken an untimed test beforehand.

+---

+The abstract of a paper by [Feng, et al (2014)](https://onlinelibrary.wiley.com/doi/abs/10.1002/mar.20710) suggests that slow-tempo classical music relieves math anxiety.
+I have mixed feelings about putting music in any program but it doesn't really make a difference if the user can turn it off easily.

-#### How to train working memory?
+### How to Train Working Memory?

 ### Historical Research